Onsager vortex clusters on a sphere: Conclusion and discussion

 \subsection{\textbf{Acknowledgement}}

-We thank Y. Xiong and C. Ma for useful discussions.
-X.Y. acknowledges support from the National Natural Science Foundation of China (Grant No. 12175215), the National Key Research and Development Program of China (Grant No. 2022YFA 1405300) and NSAF (Grant No. U2330401).
+We thank C. Ma and Y. Xiong for useful discussions.
+X.Y. acknowledges support from the National Natural Science Foundation of China (Grant No. 12175215, Grant No. 12475041), the National Key Research and Development Program of China (Grant No. 2022YFA 1405300) and NSAF (Grant No. U2330401).